 For detailed information on how to sign up for Facebook Fundraising Tools, how the tools work, and whether your organization is eligible, please see #7 in the post, 10 Online Fundraising Best Practices for Nonprofits.

 Once approved for the tools, the first step is to add a “Donate” button to your Facebook Page.
-For example, the Humane Society of the United States:
+These buttons allow two-tap giving for Facebook users that are signed up for Meta Pay.
+For example, see the “Donate” button featured on the Facebook Page for Operation Smile:

-However, it is important to keep in mind that since most engagement with your page occurs in the feed, most donors will not seek out or search for your Facebook Page to make a donation.
-You’ll have to ask them to visit your page to donate in your Facebook posts, on your website, or in email.
-However, most nonprofits would rather send donors to their website to make a donation to capture the donor’s full contact information, so have minimal expectations about people donating through the Donate button featured on your Facebook Page.
+It is important to keep in mind that since most engagement with your page occurs in the feed, most donors will not seek out or search for your Facebook Page to make a donation – you’ll have to ask your followers via Facebook posts to visit your page to donate.
+Most nonprofits would rather send donors to their website to make a donation to capture the donor’s full contact information, but for those nonprofits willing to forgo securing the contact information of their Facebook donors [the donor may opt-in to provide their email address], it’s a wise strategy to push monthly giving on Facebook in 2023.
+Monthly giving is a new functionality that was added to Facebook Fundraising Tools in October 2022.

 5) Empower your supporters to fundraise for your nonprofit on Facebook.